W-yk/uni-app/README.md

 The system is designed with modularity, scalability, and reliability in mind:

 - **API Design**: RESTful principles are employed to ensure that the API is stateless, cacheable, and easy to use.
-- **Database**: We chose PostgreSQL for its robustness, scalability, and support for complex queries.
+- **Database**: Chose PostgreSQL for its robustness, scalability, and support for complex queries.
-- **Caching & Scalability**: While not implemented in the current version, Redis can be integrated for caching responses and improving read performance.
+- **Caching & Scalability**: Used redis to reduces load on the database by caching hot data, improved response times for frequently requested data.
 - **Background Tasks**: Real-time data fetching and batch processing for historical data are handled by APScheduler, decoupling them from the API requests, thus improving API response times and system reliability.